 Please Pay This Amount |

-If you are not on CWLP's Level Payment Plan, the amount in this box will be equal to your bill's Total Balance, which is calculated on page 2.
+If you are not on CWLP's Level Payment Plan, the amount in this box will be equal to your bill's Total Balance.
 If you are on the Level Payment Plan, the amount in this box will be the amount you are scheduled to pay each month under the terms of your Level Payment Plan agreement. |

 Due Date |

-This is the date by which your payment should be received by CWLP.
-Payments received after this date will be considered late and will be subject to a penalty charge of 1% per month, with a minimum penalty of 50¢. |
+The date by which your payment should be received by CWLP.
+Payments received after this date will be considered late and will be subject to a penalty charge of 1% per month, with a minimum penalty of 50 cents. |

 Next Scheduled Read Date |

-This is the date on which your meter is scheduled to be read next. |
+The date on which your Meter is scheduled to be read next. |

 Average Daily Usage (kWh) |

-Your total electric kWh Usage for the billing period divided by the number of Days in the period to determine the average number of kWh you use each day.
+Your total Electric kWh Usage for the billing period divided by the number of Days in the period to determine the average number of kWh you use each day.
 This can be helpful in comparing your usage from month to month or from one month to the same month in a previous year. |

 Average Daily Electric Cost |